 This kennel showed up in the 1990s - about 10 years after Crist Culo.
 They practiced less intense line breeding - using distant relatives - compared with the inbreeding done at Crist Culo Kennels.
 According to Crist, this kennel culled silver puppies until they saw him advertising "silver Labs" for sale.
 He volunteered to sell the puppies for them so they could avoid the backlash of cross-breeding.
 Eventually, they chose to market their own puppies.

-Other breeders fell to the "shiny object syndrome."
-Some sourced their first dogs from early breeders, while others decided to breed their own silver Labs.
+Other people decided to try breeding silvers.
+Some sourced their first dogs from early breeders, while others decided to breed their own "silver Labs."
 At least one breeder was caught falsifying records and was suspended from AKC.

 There are a variety of stories told to explain the sudden appearance of "silver Labs" in the 1980s.

-A researcher traced many silver pedigrees back to two dogs from a large mid-western kennel.
-To register crossbred puppies with the AKC, a false name and registration number from a Lab had to be used.
-Therefore the dogs he pointed to were likely the "parents" only on paper as the sire was probably a Weimaraner.
+A researcher traced many silver pedigrees back to dogs from a large mid-western kennel.
+To register crossbred puppies with the AKC, a false name and registration number from a Lab had to be used as the sire.
+Therefore the dogs he pointed to were likely the "parents" only on paper as the actual sire was probably a Weimaraner.

 Another oft-repeated myth is that the level of inbreeding at the Culo kennel resulted in the silver color.
 Rather the tremendous amount of inbreeding in these early silvers suggests producing the silver color was deliberate.